Liberal arts education: In Asia

 The Commission on Higher Education of the Philippines mandates a General Education curriculum required of all higher education institutions; it includes a number of liberal arts subjects, including history, art appreciation, and ethics, plus interdisciplinary electives.
 Many universities have much more robust liberal arts core curricula; most notably, the Jesuit universities such as Ateneo de Manila University have a strong liberal arts core curriculum that includes philosophy, theology, literature, history, and the social sciences.

 Forman Christian College is a liberal arts university in Lahore, Pakistan.
 It is one of the oldest institutions in the Indian subcontinent.
 It is a chartered university recognized by the Higher Education Commission of Pakistan.
-Aga Khan University offers a worldclass liberal arts education in the arts and sciences in Karachi, Pakistan, and Habib University in Karachi, Pakistan offers a holistic liberal arts and sciences experience to its students through its uniquely tailored liberal core program which is compulsory for all undergraduate degree students.
+Aga Khan University offers a liberal arts education in the arts and sciences in Karachi, Pakistan, and Habib University in Karachi, Pakistan offers a liberal arts and sciences program to its students through its liberal core program which is compulsory for all undergraduate degree students.

-In India, there are many institutions that offer undergraduate UG or bachelor's degree/diploma and postgraduate PG or master's degree/diploma as well as doctoral PhD and postdoctoral studies and research, in this academic discipline.
+In India, there are many institutions that offer undergraduate (UG or bachelor's degree/diploma), postgraduate (PG or master's degree/diploma), as well as doctoral (PhD) and postdoctoral studies and research in this academic discipline.

 Elsewhere in Asia, Lingnan University in Hong Kong, Asian University for Women and University of Liberal Arts Bangladesh are other liberal arts colleges.
 International Christian University in Tokyo is the first and one of the very few liberal arts universities in Japan.
 Fulbright University Vietnam is the first liberal arts institution in Vietnam.